• Skip to primary navigation

 You may not find spray paint specifically designed for concrete, but you can definitely use spray paint on concrete.

-Pretty much every outdoor rated spray paint can be used on concrete.
-It doesn’t matter whether you’re spraying concrete walls, floors, or statues.
+Pretty much every outdoor-rated spray paint can be used on concrete floors or statues; it doesn’t matter.

 First and foremost, acrylic paints adhere to lots of different surfaces.
-This is why you’ll notice a lot of acrylic spray paints marketed for general outdoor use.
-These paints work well on metals, woods, wicker, plastic, and masonry.
+This is why you’ll notice many spray paints marketed for general outdoor use.
+These paints work well on metals, wood, wicker, plastic, and masonry.

-The only surface that acrylic spray paint will have difficulty with is surfaces that have previously been painted with oil-based paints.
+The only surface that acrylic spray paint will have difficulty with previously painted surfaces with oil-based paints.

 Another great thing about acrylic paint is that it has quite a lot of elastic capabilities.
 This means that it can expand and contract with the weather conditions.
 This is important because concrete, despite its dense appearance, does expand slightly when warm.
 Because the acrylic can match this movement, the paint is less likely to crack.

-If you can’t find acrylic spray paint, all purpose exterior paint will usually suffice.
+All-purpose exterior paint will usually suffice if you can’t find acrylic spray.
 Just make sure it is rated for outdoor use and that it is fully waterproof.

-If you don’t want to use spray paint, you can use a concrete stain spray.
-These are not designed to mimic the appearance of concrete, instead they aim to add color to otherwise dull, drab, concrete flooring.
+You can use a concrete stain spray if you don’t want to use spray.
+These are not designed to mimic the appearance of concrete.
+Instead, they aim to add color to otherwise dull, drab concrete flooring.

-More often than not, stain is sold as a liquid that can be sprayed onto concrete using a chemical sprayer.
+The stain is often sold as a liquid that can be sprayed onto concrete using a chemical sprayer.

 How Long Does Spray Paint Last on Concrete?

-If applied properly, spray paint has a similar life span to other paints which is a number of years.
-It depends on the kind of weather and use the area is exposed to and also how well the paint was applied.
+If applied properly, spray paint has a life span similar to other paints for several years.
+It depends on the kind of weather and uses the area is exposed to and also how well the paint was applied.

-Before you apply spray paint to concrete, you need to make sure it is clean, dry, and free from particulates.
-If you don’t thoroughly clean and dry your concrete before painting, the spray paint won’t be able to adhere to the surface of the concrete.
+Before applying spray paint to concrete, you need to ensure it is clean, dry, and free from particulates.
+If you don’t thoroughly clean your concrete before painting, the spray paint won’t be able to adhere to the surface of the concrete.
 This is because it will end up sticking to the particulates hanging around on the surface.

 A power washer is one of the best and easiest ways to clean up your concrete.
-If it’s particularly dirty or oily, like a garage floor, use some concrete cleaner too.
+If it’s filthy, like a garage floor, use some concrete cleaner too.

-If the concrete has been previously painted, you will need to remove any loose or flaky paint.
-Again, this is just to make sure that the new paint goes on smooth and adheres to the concrete.
+If the concrete has been previously painted, you must remove any loose or flaky paint.
+Again, this is to ensure the new paint goes smoothly and adheres to the concrete.

 If you want the concrete to have a smooth and even surface, you should use a primer.
 This stuff fills pores and creates an even surface for the paint.
-If you don’t mind the porous concrete look then you can skip the primer step.
+If you don’t mind the porous look, then you can skip the primer step.

 You can now apply the spray paint.
-It might help to do a base coat, especially if you haven’t used primer.
-A base coat can be in the color you’re going to use for the rest of the wall or a neutral white color.
+It might help to do a base coat, especially if you haven’t used a primer in the color you will use for the rest of the wall or a neutral white color.

 Make sure to let the paint dry between coats.
-This will help your paint job last longer as the paint is creating cured and adhered layers.
-It is particularly important to let the base coat fully dry and cure as this coat is the one that actually has to stick to the concrete.
+This will help your paint job last longer as the paint creates cured and adhered layers.
+It is particularly important to let the base coat fully dry and cure, as this coat is the one that actually has to stick to the concrete.

-Once you’ve finished, you can add a clear enamel or gloss coating if you want a shiny look.
-If you don’t then just leave it as is.
+Once you’ve finished, you can use clear enamel or gloss coating for a shiny look.
+If you don’t, then just leave it.

-If you’re painting something that spends a lot of time outdoors like a wall or plant pot, make sure the paint is outdoor rated.
+If you’re painting something that is going to spend a lot of time outdoors, like a wall or plant pot, make sure the paint is outdoor rated.
 This ensures that it is waterproof and has some level of UV protection.

 Is There a Spray Paint that Looks Like Concrete?